flano-yuki/base-drafts/draft-ietf-quic-transport.md

   control blocked.
 When zero, the Stream ID field indicates that the connection is flow control blocked.

 ## RST_STREAM Frame {#frame-rst-stream}

-An endpoint may use a RST_STREAM frame (type=0x01) to abruptly terminate a stream.
+An endpoint may use a RST_STREAM frame (type=0x01) to abruptly terminate transmission on a stream.
 The frame is as follows:

 ~~~
  0                   1                   2                   3